threefoldfoundation/www_threefold_io/content/tokens/index.md

 ### **Catalyzing Expansion**

 **In Q4, we will formally announce TF Grid 4.0 and its corresponding token $INCA.**
-With version 4, ThreeFold aims to expand to 1 million nodes within two years and $INCA is the token which will facilitate this growth.
+With version 4, ThreeFold aims to expand to a million nodes in the coming years and $INCA is the token which will facilitate this growth.
 Its rewards are distributed for capacity usage (80% goes to farmers), capacity provisioning, and hosting solutions on the ThreeFold Cloud.
 This new tokenomics model is designed to incentivize rapid expansion and utilization of the network.

 |||